pnhoang/dl-youtube-videos/README.md

     $ npx dl-youtube-videos csvFile
 ```

-Check out the tutorial at: {YouTube Link} to learn how to get the csvFile using Google Chrome browser and Web Scraper extension.
+Check out [the tutorial](https://www.youtube.com/watch?v=0Muu5jWN9Jg) to learn how to get the csvFile using Google Chrome browser and Web Scraper extension.

 # Example usage